a-jaxell/a-jaxell/README.md

 ### Hello! 👋

-Solving problems since birth and currently learning Java and Spring Boot.\
+Putting pieces together in patterns and currently making a project with Next.js and Spring Boot.\
 \
 Always interested to connect and collaborate. 🙂